-When I look at Forbes' list of the world's billionaires -- a.k.a. the list of people who make more in a day than I have in my entire lifetime -- it becomes quite clear that there are two ways to make stupidly large amounts of money: Either build a company that grows to be worth billions, or become a successful investor.
+When I look at Forbes' list of the world's billionaires -- people who make more in a day than I have in my entire lifetime -- it becomes quite clear that there are two ways to make stupidly large amounts of money:

 Frankly, creating a billion-dollar business sounds hard.
 So let's ignore Bill Gates and look at Nos.
-1 and 2 on the list.
-There, you find Warren Buffett and Carlos Slim.
+1 and 2 on the list, Warren Buffett and Carlos Slim.

 A tale of two billionaires

 Now, most people know Buffett.
-He's a value investor who walks right by the overhyped, exciting investments and heads straight for the boring, ugly, beaten-down stocks in the bargain bin.
+As a value investor, he walks right by the overhyped, exciting-looking investments, and heads straight for the boring, ugly, beaten-down stocks in the bargain bin.
 He buys newspapers.
-And paint and carpet companies.
-And, when he's feeling particularly frisky, he'll buy an underwear manufacturer.
+Paint manufacturers.
+Carpet companies.
+And, when he's feeling particularly frisky, he'll even buy an underwear maker.

-Mexico's Slim came in second on the Forbes list (which was published last March), but he is far less familiar than Bill and Warren.
+Mexico's Slim came in second on the Forbes list (published last March), but he's far less familiar than Bill and Warren.
 Between 2004 and 2006, Slim doubled his fortune.
 Between 2006 and 2008, he doubled it again.
 To make that money, surely Slim would have to be in some really exciting businesses?

-Umm, no. Slim has been in cigarettes, real estate, soda bottling, auto parts, and insurance.
-His bread and butter is South American telecoms like America Movil, but he's also owned stodgy companies such as Altria
+Umm ... no. Slim has been in cigarettes, real estate, soda bottling, auto parts, and insurance.
+His bread and butter is South American telecoms like America Movil

 How they did it